gatzecode/gatze/README.md

 - **Features:**
   - Auto-expand active menu items on navigation
   - Optional collapse of other items when expanding one
+  - **Smart parent highlighting**: Parent items are visually highlighted when collapsed and a child route is active (highlighting disappears when expanded)
   - Reactive state management using Angular signals
   - Full support for icons, badges, and subtitles
   - Disabled and hidden item states